HasnathJami/EduOrigin/README.md

 The project is built with Kotlin following the MVVM architecture.
 Besides, the Room database is used for storing user data and volley library is used in API call.

 ## Features:
-1. To-do Task List System
+1. User Login and Registration System
-2. Adding New Task System
+2. User Authentication and Session Management System
-3. Deleting Task from Task List System
-4. Realtime Task Updating System with Recent Data and Time
+3. Online Book Library and Book Reading System
+4. Online MCQ with Scoring System
-5. Task Searching System
+5. Particular Book Searching System Through Keywords
-6. Current News Data Through API CALL
+6. Admin Panel for Creating Quizes and Uploading Books
-7. Read Famous Online News Paper Through Web View
+7. Learning from Many Online Resources through Web View
+8. Realtime Book and Quiz Updating System

 ### Languages:
 Java,PHP